 Yet, you may have heard that pickles of any kind are bad for dogs to have, so when the fateful moments come where you see your four-legged friend chomp down on a pickled vegetable, you face a moment of sheer panic.

 What's going to happen, now?
 Should you call a vet?
 Can dogs eat pickles?
 Just how bad are pickles for dogs anyway?
+What alternatives should dogs eat instead?
+What about dill pickles?
+Are Dill pickles safe for dogs?
+SO MANY QUESTIONS!

 Yes, they can have few pickle slices but make sure your dog doesn't routinely snack on pickles, and they'll be fine.